-- Kids – come on man. you can’t boo kids. the only way you could maybe boo a kid is if you are a kid and even then it’s just not cool.
+- Kids – come on man.
+No matter how bad you want to, you can’t boo kids.
+The only way you could maybe boo a kid is if you are a kid, and even then it’s just not cool.

 - God – you can’t boo God.
-Even though if anybody could take a booing it should be the all knowing.
-I mean, after all, he would know the boo was coming.
-He created “boo” but hey, just in case he has skin thinner than our current president, it’s probably not a good idea to boo the G-O-D.
+Even though if anybody’s skin was think enough to take a booing it’s Mr. All Knowing.
+I mean, he would know the boo was coming.
+Plus, he created the “boo” but hey, just in case he has skin thinner than our current president, it’s probably not a good idea to boo the G-O-D.

 - Black Women doing anything – that’s right, you better not boo black women.
 What’s wrong with you?
 If black women have a television show by black women, for black women, about black women, you better not boo.
 Black girls rock, man.
 I would say you could boo God before you fix your mouth to boo a black woman.
 Everything black women do is great.
 The end.

 - Tap dancing.
 Because seriously who really knows what the f*ck they are looking at anyway.
 It’s a wasted boo.
 Just sit through it and clap when everybody else does and keep it moving.

 In conclusion, if they bring Showtime at the Apollo back and you find yourself a contestant on Amateur Night or you enter any black competition where they you could potentially get booed, and want to be a ‘boo proof act’ — I recommend you be a black woman who tap dances to gospel music while dedicating this performance to your kid.